Venafi/VenafiPS/docs/functions/Invoke-VdcCertificateAction.md

 ### -Push
 Provisions the same certificate and private key to one or more devices or servers.
 The certificate must be associated with one or more Application objects.
+By default, this will provision the certificate to all associated applications.
+To specify a subset of applications, use the AdditionalParameter parameter as shown in the examples.

 ```yaml
 Type: SwitchParameter